osisoft/sample-adh-grafana_backend_plugin-datasource/README.md

 **Version:** 1.0.0

-This sample demonstrates how to build a [Grafana](https://grafana.com/) data source backend plugin that runs queries against the Sequential Data Store of AVEVA Data Hub or Edge Data Store.
+This sample demonstrates how to build a [Grafana](https://grafana.com/) data source backend plugin that runs queries against the Sequential Data Store of AVEVA Data Hub (ADH) or Edge Data Store.
 The sample performs normal "Get Values" calls against a specified stream in SDS, using the time range of the Grafana dashboard.
 For more information about backend plugins, refer to the documentation on [Backend plugins](https://grafana.com/docs/grafana/latest/developers/plugins/backend/).

 ## Requirements